Near South Side, Chicago: Streets

 Lake Shore Drive was reconstructed in 1996 so that it no longer cut through the Museum Campus.
 Previously, the northbound lanes ran east of Soldier Field.
 After reconstruction, both northbound and southbound lanes ran west of Soldier Field.

 Its northern boundary (Roosevelt Road) marks the end of consecutively named east–west streets.
 East–west streets north of Roosevelt Road have street names, except between State Street and Michigan Avenue.
 There are two block-long 8th and 11th Streets and a four-block 9th Street.
 Most streets south of Roosevelt simply use street numbers.
 Streets in this neighborhood from 13th to 26th are mostly numbered.
 Cullerton Street (20th Street) and Cermak Road (22nd Street) are two of the few named east–west cross streets.
 Numbering continues southward in Chicago into the upper hundreds at a pace of 8 blocks per mile.

 Politics

-The Near South Side community area has supported the Democratic Party in the past two presidential elections.
+The Near South Side community area has supported the Democratic Party in the 2012, 2016, and 2020 presidential elections.
+In the 2020 presidential election the 4th Ward, which includes the Printer's Row subsection of the community area, cast 26,003 votes for Joe Biden and 1,799 votes for Donald Trump (92.24% to 6.38%).
+The 3rd Ward, which comprises the majority of the remainder of the Near South Side, cast 25,182 votes for Joe Biden and 2,559 votes for Donald Trump (89.53% to 9.10%).
 In the 2016 presidential election, the Near South Side cast 9,761 votes for Hillary Clinton and cast 1,425 votes for Donald Trump (83.43% to 12.18%).
 In the 2012 presidential election, the Near South Side cast 9,252 votes for Barack Obama and cast 2,253 votes for Mitt Romney (79.33% to 19.32%).